patrykpilek/apis-php/README.md

   - validate the user in the refresh token using the database
   - issue a new access token and refresh token to the authenticated user
   - create a table to store a refresh token whitelist
+  - store the refresh token in the whitelist when issued in the login endpoint